timm/silon/src/silon.coffee.md

 SILON is a technology demonstrator: epsilon domination

+SILON is a teaching tool:

+-  DUO
+- multi-objective optimization
-SILON is a teaching tool.
-DUO, RE-code it, look at the options for each part, implement those options, eval results.
+-  RE-code it, look at the options for each part, implement those options, eval results.

 SILON is an experiment: optimization for all.
 V&V for ai is increasingly about optimization.
 Traditional optimization is all numeric.
 Here, we explore problems spaces with numbers _and_ symbols.

+SILON is a reverse engineering of a decade of research in my lab on ethical AI.

+SILON is a response

+- Need to simpler AI. need for more folks to undersarnd what is going on, under the hood
+- Deep learning. no exploration of structure. people need explicable AI.

 ## Install